Wedding Planning Checklist

 Start Crafting Any DIY Items If You Haven’t Already

 Whew!
 Let’s hope you were able to control yourself scrolling through your DIY inspiration and only have a few projects to tackle at this point.
 Get to crafting—enjoy the process with good friends, good music, good food, and good breaks regularly.

 Send the Wedding Invitations (With RSVPs Due One Month Before the Wedding)

 You already did the hard part—the selection process and hopefully have everything addressed.
 Now its time to add the stamp and get them in the mail.
 USPS offers many different designs or you may order custom printed stamps with any image on them.
-Please make sure you have your invitation weighed at the Post Office before you send them out; you’ll thank me later!
+Postage depends on weight and size of your ensemble.
+Please make sure you have your invitation weighed at the Post Office before you purchase stamps send them out; you’ll thank me later!

 Send Out Rehearsal-Dinner Invitations (These Can Be Included With the Wedding Invitations If You Like)

 If your partner and his or her family are handling the rehearsal dinner, make sure you give them an accurate list of addresses, and feel free to discuss the design and overall aesthetic of the rehearsal dinner.
 The formality of the invitation & venue will dictate attire.

 Help your stylists help you by researching some particulars before you come in for your trials.
 Look back at old photos of yourself so you can find something that’s worked before and ensures you still look like yourself.
 Next, feel free to search social media for other inspiration; just don’t delude yourself with highly-filtered Instagram expectations.